waku-org/specs/standards/core/sync.md

 2. if timestamp is zero, 1 byte for the hash bytes length & the hash bytes &
 3. 1 byte, the _range_ type &
 4. either
-    - 32 bytes _fingerprint_ &
+    - 32 bytes _fingerprint_ or
-    - _varint_ bytes of the item set length & bytes of every items &
+    - _varint_ bytes of the item set length & bytes of every items or
     - if _skip range_, do nothing

 5. repeat steps 1 to 4 for all ranges.